kahunacohen/trackit/README.md

     # the date reference layout for this account's CSV.
     date_layout: mm/dd/yyyy

-    # These are the headers of the bank_of_america CSV file
+    # These are the column headers of the bank_of_america CSV file, each mapped to the trackit database
+    # tables.
     headers:
       - name: Posted Date # This is the CSV column header for the bank_of_america.csv file
         table: transaction_date # This is the trackit database table it maps to